NgiapPuoyKoh/student-resource-tool/README.md

 - Chrome Developer Tool validation
   - Checked margins and padding of the container (sections) to ensure the content within it did not look disproportionate on various screen sizes, individually smaller devices.

+- Semantic Checklist
+  - Title Specifically for CI Full Stack Developer New Students
+  - Article Container for New Student FAQ and tips focused on User-Centric Frontend Development
+  - sections

 ## Deployment

 GitHub Pages was used for deploying the final project version